Fundamentals of Recurrent Neural Network (RNN) and Long Short-Term Memory (LSTM) Network: The Roots of RNN

 \section{The Roots of RNN}

-In this section, we will derive the Recurrent Neural Network (RNN) from differential equations.
-Even though RNNs are expressed as difference equations, differential equations have been indispensable for modeling neural networks and continue making a profound impact on solving practical data processing tasks with machine learning methods.
-Difference equations are obtained from the corresponding original differential equations through discretization of the differential operators acting on the underlying functions.
-Leveraging the established mathematical theories from differential equations in the continuous-time data domain often leads to a better understanding of the evolution of the related difference equations \cite{sanger:optimal1989,scd/mit/Sherstinsky1994,journals/corr/abs-1804-04272}.

-Let $\vec{s}(t)$ be the value of the $d$-dimensional state signal vector and consider the general nonlinear first-order non-homogeneous differential equation, which describes the evolution of the state signal as a function of time, $t$:
+In this section, we will derive the Recurrent Neural Network (RNN) from differential equations \citep{Sherstinsky2018fundamentals,conf/neurips2018/Sherstinsky-NeurIPS2018-CRACT-3}.
+Let $\vec{s}(t)$ be the value of the $d$-dimensional state signal vector and consider the general nonlinear first-order non-homogeneous ordinary differential equation, which describes the evolution of the state signal as a function of time, $t$:

 where $\vec{f}(t)$ is a $d$-dimensional vector-valued function of time, $t\in\mathbb{R}^{+}$, and $\vec{\phi}$ is a constant $d$-dimensional vector.

 One canonical form of $\vec{f}(t)$ is:

 where $\vec{x}(t)$ is the $d$-dimensional input signal vector and $\vec{h}\left(\vec{s}(t),\vec{x}(t)\right)$ is a vector-valued function of vector-valued arguments.